 Are you an artist inspired by Twin Peaks/Lynch?
 If you would like to be featured in ‘We Are The Art Life’ drop me an email at email@example.com

 Laura is the Assistant Editor-In-Chief, a Writer and Hand to the Webmaster at 25YL.
 She has been part of the team since May 2017 when she began writing about her favourite TV show of all time: Twin Peaks.
-She currently heads the Film Department.
+She currently heads the Film and Gaming Departments.
 25YL is her passion project and is constantly delighted at how big and beautiful it has grown.

 Laura lives by the sea in Gower, Wales, with her husband and very special little boy.